These Pop Tarts are nothing but SUGAR!! But then again, aren’t the store bought ones nothing but sugar as well?

 - Pre-Made Pie Crust

-Bake at 350 deg F for 15 minutes.
-Watching closely that candy does not start to ooze out the edges.
+- Bake at 350 degrees F for 15 minutes, watching closely that the candy does not start to ooze out the edges.

-Combine powered sugar and milk to make the glaze.
-Drizzle White on 1/3 of the pop tart.
-Add Yellow food coloring to glaze and drizzle on 1/3 of the pop.
-Add red food coloring to make an Orange glaze and comple the candy corn design on the pop tart.
+- Combine powered sugar and milk to make the glaze.
+Drizzle white on 1/3 of the pop tart.
+Add yellow food coloring to glaze and drizzle on 1/3 of the pop.
+Add red food coloring to make an orange glaze and complete the candy corn design on the pop tart.